10 minute read

 Finally, form legitimate relationships with influencers just like you would with people you meet in real life.
 Instead of emailing and asking for something (like what most people do), think about how you can help them out first.

 Get to know influencers in your niche by subscribing to their blogs and following them on social media.
-Find where they are actively participating in online conversations and engage them there.
-Influencers are sometimes active on social media, answering their own blog comments or in other online communities.

 3. Guest blogging